-- 10. Planning Code Section 101.1(b) establishes eight priority-planning policies and requires review of permits for consistency with said policies.
-On balance, the project complies with said policies in that: - A. That existing neighborhood-serving retail uses be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses be enhanced.

-Existing neighborhood-serving retail uses are not impacted by the establishment of the proposed Cannabis Retail use.
-The Mission Street corridor has numerous vacancies and activating a vacant retail space is desirable for the neighborhood.
-The addition of this business will enhance foot traffic to the benefit neighboring businesses.
-Cannabis is one of the the fastest growing job categories in the country and one of the few retail uses that is burgeoning even in the face of e-commerce.

-B. That existing housing and neighborhood character be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods.

-The proposal does not affect housing or change the character of the building.
-There are no housing units in the building.

-C. That the City's supply of affordable housing be preserved and enhanced,

-The Project has no effect on housing and does not convert housing to a non-residential use.

-D. That commuter traffic not impede MUNI transit service or overburden our streets or neighborhood parking.

-The Mission Street site is well served by transit.
+- 11. Planning Code Section 101.1(b) establishes eight priority-planning policies and requires review of permits for consistency with said policies.
+On balance, the project complies with said policies in that: - A. That existing neighborhood-serving retail uses be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses be enhanced. - Existing neighborhood-serving retail uses are not impacted by the establishment of the proposed Cannabis Retail use.
+The surrounding neighborhood is primarily residential, and the use is intended to serve a neighborhood market.
+Cannabis is one of the fastest growing job categories in the country and one of the few retail uses that is burgeoning even in the face of e-commerce. - B. That existing housing and neighborhood character be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods. - The proposal does not affect housing or change the character of the building. - C. That the City's supply of affordable housing be preserved and enhanced, - The Project has no effect on housing and does not convert housing to a non-residential use. - D. That commuter traffic not impede MUNI transit service or overburden our streets or neighborhood parking. - The Cesar Chavez Street site is well served by transit.
 It is presumable that the employees would commute by transit thereby mitigating possible effects on street parking.